JJneid/AI_Data_Scientist/readme.md

 ![image_name](demo.png)

+# Backend

-Backend ahs three endpoints in main.py
+it has three endpoints in main.py

 query